 When your newborn arrives, you will have many things on your mind.
 Is your baby eating (or pooping) enough?
 Are they too hot or too cold?
 Is it normal that your baby cries this often?

-Perhaps one of the most terrifying topics parents tend to worry about is sudden infant death syndrome or SIDS.
-According to the National Institute of Child Health and Human Development, SIDS is a sudden and silent medical disorder that affects infants who appear healthy.
+Perhaps one of the most terrifying topics parents tend to worry about is sudden infant death syndrome (SIDS).
+According to the National Institute of Child Health and Human Development, SIDS is a sudden and unexpected medical disorder that affects infants who appear healthy.

 SIDS is the leading cause of death among babies between 1 month and 1 year of age.
 While deaths have remained stable since 2013, nearly 1,400 babies died from SIDS in the United States in 2020.

 If SIDS is happening, your baby may not show many signs of trouble.
 If they are in your room, you may not hear them struggle.
 Thankfully, most deaths from SIDS are preventable.
 Read on to learn its possible causes and some things you can do to reduce your baby’s risk.

 The exact causes of SIDS are still unclear, and research is ongoing.
 However, there are some factors that can make your baby’s risk higher.

 “In many, many instances, the cause of SIDS is due to internal factors that are impossible for anyone to control,” said Helene Felman, MD, a pediatrician with Banner Children's.
 “Most researchers believe babies who die of SIDS are born with one or more conditions that cause unusual responses to common internal or external stressors.”

 Many researchers use the Triple-Risk Model to understand SIDS.
 This model argues that, for sudden infant death to occur, all three of the following conditions must be present:

 - Vulnerable infant: Your baby has an underlying defect or brain abnormality that makes their bodies unable to prevent SIDS since their hearts, lungs and airways aren’t big enough or mature enough to protect them.